dddlab/CondReg/README.md

-# RStudio on GitHub Codespaces
+# CondReg on GitHub Codespaces

 ## What is Codespaces?